Rule 5101:14-1-05 | Comprehensive case management and employment program: case management.

 (a) The program participant's name;

-(b) An accounting of all assigned hours of activities on site;
+(b) An accounting of all assigned hours of services on site;

-(c) The name and location of the activity site;
+(c) The name and location of the service site;

-(d) The name of the program participant's activity supervisor; and
+(d) The name of the program participant's service supervisor; and

 (e) The name and phone number of the person verifying the hours.

-(4) The lead agency shall document and verify CCMEP activity hours in paid activities for program participants as follows:
+(4) The lead agency shall document and verify CCMEP service hours in paid work experiences for OWF work-eligible program participants as follows:

 (a) A lead agency shall verify the participation hours for unsubsidized employment, subsidized employment, and on-the-job training (OJT) at least once every six months.